Magnetic waves may soothe bladder pain without pills

 Summary

 This study is testing whether a low-frequency pulsed electromagnetic field (PEMF) device can safely reduce pelvic pain and urinary symptoms in women with Interstitial Cystitis/Bladder Pain Syndrome.
-About 75 female adults will use the device at home and report their pain levels over 16 weeks.
-The goal is to see if this drug-free, non-invasive approach offers relief.
+About 75 female adults will use the device at home, and researchers will track their pain levels and quality of life over 16 weeks.
+The goal is to see if this non-drug, non-invasive approach offers relief without medication side effects.

 Get updates